te2dy/marianne/readme.txt

 === ? – May ?th, 2021 ===
 - Added: Dutch translation.
+- Added: a list of contributors in the About page.

 === 1.3.6 – May 8th, 2021 ===
 - Fixed: bug on the primary menu on Android.